ddcroft73/email-service-v2/readme.md

 - `$ docker-compose up`

 ### TODO:
-- Make the tests hard core.
+- Make the tests more hard core.
 I currently only have one that fires requests at the endpoint.
 - Testing.... and I'm done.